Best Practices for Functional Testing | Global App Testing

 G) Specialist industry testing

-Some software categories such as payments and gaming require specialist techniques and feedback styles which are good things to look out for when you are planning a software test.
+Some software categories, such as payments and gaming, require specialist techniques and feedback styles, and these are good things to look out for when planning a software test.
 These include payments and blockchain, gaming, and AI.
+Most of the above test "types" are non-exclusive – you could have an automated compatibility test case set as part of your total regression testing suite, for example.

 What kind of functional testing should I be doing?